Tommy Pham: Personal life

-Pham is of both African American and Vietnamese (25%) heritage.
+Pham is of both African American and Vietnamese heritage.
 He is the first person of Vietnamese descent to play in MLB since pitcher Danny Graves in 2006.

 Pham suffers from keratoconus, a rare eye disorder which causes degenerative vision.
-After Pham started experiencing vision issues in 2008, it was not until the next year when Pham began wearing contact lenses in 2009, that gave him 20/15 vision in both eyes, that he was able to track pitches to the best of his ability.
+Pham started experiencing vision problems in 2008 and began wearing contact lenses in 2009, which gave him 20/15 vision in both eyes.

-Pham had surgery at UC San Diego Health following a stabbing, which took place on October 11, 2020, during a fight in San Diego outside a local strip club.
+Pham was stabbed during a fight in San Diego as he left a local strip club on October 11, 2020.
+He had surgery at UC San Diego Health.

-Pham shared in 2022 that he is a gambler, saying: "I'm a big dog in Vegas.
-I'm a high roller at many casinos.
-You can look at my credit line."